1. Mark Johnson, Co-Founder of Team to Win

 The experts our customers speak with and the knowledge networks that they build become a reliable resource for their teams throughout the capture and proposal process.

 From helping determine what to bid on to providing insight into preferred solutions and even joining your team to help bolster capabilities around the specific needs of a project.
-Your knowledge network remains a shared asset of the organization, accessible to the entire workforce, spanning all business units and teams.
+Your knowledge network remains a shared asset of the organization, access to the entire workforce, spanning all business units and teams.
 Anyone can tap into the power of your company’s knowledge network.